svevotti/Minishell/README.md

-Some useful link for projects
+-Some useful link for projects
 1. https://m4nnb3ll.medium.com/minishell-building-a-mini-bash-a-42-project-b55a10598218

 Link about functions